Skip to content

 How hard is The Buck?

-The Buck is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 591m of ascent and takes most walkers 4-6 hours.
+We grade The Buck at 4/5, which puts it in challenging territory.
+The usual route is around 13km with 591m of climbing; allow 4-6 hours.
 Terrain: Heather and grouse moor throughout, with a clear quad track for much of the way.

-Standard parking is at NJ360200 near Aberdeen.
+Standard parking is at NJ360200.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for The Buck are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.